kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

       - readOnly root filesystem.
 Mapped volumes still support readOnly
     - Termination Message - these require single file mappings
 - CSI plugins, which require privileged containers
+- Host networking is not available in Windows
 - [Some parts of the V1 API](https://github.com/kubernetes/kubernetes/issues/70604)
 - Overlay networking support in Windows Server 1803 is not fully functional using the `win-overlay` CNI plugin.
 Specifically service IPs do not work on Windows nodes.
-This is currently specific to `win-overlay` - other CNI plugins (OVS, AzureCNI) work.
+This is currently specific to `win-overlay` . other CNI plugins (OVS, AzureCNI) work.
+Since Windows Server 1803 is not supported for GA, this is mostly not applicable.
+We left it here since it impacts beta

 ### Relevant resources/conversations